Orogeny: Mountain building

 Mountain formation in orogens is largely a result of crustal thickening.
 The compressive forces produced by plate convergence result in pervasive deformation of the crust of the continental margin (thrust tectonics).
 This takes the form of folding of the ductile deeper crust and thrust faulting in the upper brittle crust.

 Crustal thickening raises mountains through the principle of isostasy.
-Isostacy is the balance of the downward gravitational force upon an upthrust mountain range (composed of light, continental crust material) and the buoyant upward forces exerted by the dense underlying mantle.
+Isostasy is the balance of the downward gravitational force upon an upthrust mountain range (composed of light, continental crust material) and the buoyant upward forces exerted by the dense underlying mantle.

 Portions of orogens can also experience uplift as a result of delamination of the orogenic lithosphere, in which an unstable portion of cold lithospheric root drips down into the asthenospheric mantle, decreasing the density of the lithosphere and causing buoyant uplift.
 An example is the Sierra Nevada in California.
 This range of fault-block mountains experienced renewed uplift and abundant magmatism after a delamination of the orogenic root beneath them.